alexis-via/xivo-dird-plugin-backend-odoo/README.md

 ## How to use

+On the Odoo side, you need to install the *base_phone* module, which is a module of the [Odoo Community Association](https://odoo-community.org/) available on the [connector-telephony](https://github.com/OCA/connector-telephony) github project.
+When you install this module, a wizard will propose you to reformat the phone numbers in E.164 format ; you should follow the instructions of the wizard.

-In the config file */etc/xivo-dird/config.yml*, enable the odoo plugin:
+On the Xivo side, in the config file */etc/xivo-dird/config.yml*, enable the odoo plugin:

     enabled_plugins:
         backends: